Make cenote diving the highlight activity of your stay in Mexico.

 Unlike the ocean where there can be big waves or a strong rip current, the cenotes are closed – inside the caves – that protect the calm and blue waters from external factors.
 This usually makes them an ideal place for a relaxing swimming experience.

 Experience unforgettable dives inside the magical world of cenotes.
-Cave diving is an extreme sport and is a way for divers to explore flooded caves for scientific investigation, research purposes, search and recovery, or for technical challenges.
+Cave diving is an extreme sport and is a way for divers to explore flooded caves for scientific investigation, research purposes, search, and recovery, or for technical challenges.

 Cave diving combines the thrill of scuba diving with the wonder of spelunking for a truly unique experience.
 Cave and marine environments each hold some of the most unusual and diverse ecosystems on the planet.